 13.13.3.
 Such events occur on the Customer’s side that may affect the discharge of liabilities towards Finolita (initiation of a bankruptcy, restructuring, foreclosure, liquidation, or criminal proceedings, etc.).

 14.1.
-Terms and Conditions are drawn up in accordance with the law of the Republic of Lithuania.
+Terms and Conditions are drawn up and shall be governed by and interpreted in accordance with the laws of Lithuania.
 Relationships not covered by these Terms and Conditions are governed by the Applicable regulations.